-The Press Freedom Defense Fund of First Look Media Works and the Cyrus R. Vance Center for International Justice of the New York City Bar Association recognized the need and opportunity to extend the support that they give respectively to journalists, news organizations, and whistleblowers targeted by powerful figures and to nonprofit investigative journalism internationally.
+The Press Freedom Defense Fund of First Look Institute and and the Cyrus R. Vance Center for International Justice of the New York City Bar Association recognized the need and opportunity to extend the support that they give respectively to journalists, news organizations, and whistleblowers targeted by powerful figures and to nonprofit investigative journalism internationally.

 Local news organizations in the United States are disappearing amidst the steady consolidation of the media sector in the pursuit of earnings, shareholder value, and opportunistic private equity profits.
 Advertising revenue continues to plummet, even faster in the pandemic.
 While small, independent digital news organizations are beginning to emerge, they lack resources, including basic legal services to support initial formation, basic operations, good governance, risk avoidance, and, importantly, sustainability.